 Michigan Good Food Fund Technical Assistance Providers

 Michigan Good Food Fund (MGFF) is a $30 million public-private partnership loan fund that provides financing to good food enterprises working to increase access to affordable, healthy food in low-income and underserved communities in Michigan.

 Launched in 2015, the fund offers financing and business assistance to good food enterprises that grow, process, distribute, and sell healthy food that reaches those who need it most.

 Supported projects are increasing access to healthy food, improving the health of children and families across Michigan, and sparking economic development and job creation in the communities that need it the most.

 The MSU Center for Regional Food Systems leads business assistance and pipeline development for agricultural production, aggregation and distribution, as well as processing projects.
-CRFS is one of four partner organizations that facilitate the core functions of the MGFF.
+CRFS is one of three partner organizations that facilitate the core functions of the MGFF.
 The others are: